Representation of an automotive parts supplier in its acquisition of an after-market motorcycle parts manufacturing and

 Automotive and Manufacturing Law

-Providing breakthrough counsel at the center of the automotive world for more than a century.
+Clark Hill has provided breakthrough counsel at the center of the automotive world for more than a century.
 Within the steel and sweat of an emerging Detroit in 1890, we hung our first shingle and quickly became known throughout the region as the go-to automotive firm.
-We have not looked in the rear view mirror since.
+We have not looked in the rearview mirror since.

-We forged ahead like so many hardworking automotive OEMs, suppliers, dealers and distributors with a relentless commitment to deliver.
-We’ve been the steadfast navigator through the industry’s hills and curves of ever-changing consumer demands, production volume shifts and increasing government regulations—challenges that make the automotive industry so unique and demanding.
+We forged ahead like so many hardworking automotive manufacturers, suppliers, dealers and distributors with a relentless commitment to delivering.
+We’ve navigated steadfastly through the industry’s hills and curves of ever-changing consumer demands, production volume shifts and increasing government regulations—challenges that make the automotive industry so unique and demanding.

 We are the destination for mission-critical, highly specialized issues ranging from labor disputes and supplier contracts to product liability and automotive recalls.

-Whether you’re a multinational manufacturer, a family-owned car dealership, a national parts distributor, or a small tier-two parts supplier, Clark Hill will help you navigate the road ahead with clarity and confidence.
+Whether you’re a multinational manufacturer, a family-owned car dealership, a national parts distributor, or a small tier-two parts supplier, we will help you navigate the road ahead with clarity and confidence.

 We have assembled a global team of former automotive executives, manufacturers, suppliers, and general counsel to provide clients with best-in-class service and an unmatched level of experience.
 Our team, approach and firm framework ensure client responsiveness with speed and precision to every automotive legal matter.

 We continue to lead and serve clients in all aspects of automotive matters, including: